traderepublic/Cilicon/README.md

   • <a href="#-join-us">Join Us</a>
 </p>

+> [!CAUTION]
+> There seems to be an issue with swift-nio based SSH on macOS 15.X hosts.
+Please don't update your host OS if you rely on Cilicon for production CI.
+This issue only affects the host OS.
+Images may still be updated to 15.X.

 <details><summary><h3>💥 What's new in 2.0?</h3></summary>
 We're excited to announce a new major update to Cilicon!
 Here's a summary of what's new:
 <ul>